UMass Amherst Title IX Coordination Team and Resource List:

 Residential Life offers a residential experience that supports students’ learning, personal growth, and academic achievement.
 We foster inclusive communities, create social and educational opportunities, and provide safe and well-maintained residence halls.
 Residential Life staff provides resources to survivors of sexual violence and harassment, including connecting students to other offices on campus, and facilitating room assignment changes or temporary moves.

-Jean Ahlstrand MacKimmie, Interim Director of Residence Education, serves as the deputy Title IX Coordinator for Residential Life.
+Jean Ahlstrand MacKimmie, Interim Director of Residence Education, and William Elum, Assistant Director for Residence Education for Community Standards serve as the deputy Title IX Coordinators for Residential Life.

 210 Berkshire House